What is the ideal kitchen sink depth?

 Drain location, the difference between up-to-date sensible design and 100 year old thoughtless design.

 There is little doubt that the kitchen sink is one of the most used appliances in the home.
-For generations, we have ignored this active area, force fitting stock sized, obsolete designed sinks into custom kitchens.
+For generations, we have ignored this active area, force fitting stock sized, obsolete designed sinks into kitchens.
 If you have considered purchasing a sink with a center, or rear center drain, it will be obsolete before you even install it.
-Your custom kitchen deserves a custom sink... it is not truly a custom kitchen without one.
+Your kitchen deserves a sink with a thoughtful design.

 As a veteran kitchen designer, appalled by the total lack of well-designed sinks in the market, I began to design my own sinks in 1999.
 Sinks may appear similar, but there is a huge difference when they are properly designed.
 The best analogy might be the difference between a $10 and $100 pair of sneakers.
 They may seem outwardly similar, but on the inside, comfort levels are worlds apart.